mucsci-students/2022fa-475-Damnation/README.md

 - Added a massive rock in the center of the Giant Skeleton boss room, which will allow players to separate them more easily.
 - Made the benches in the Flooded Manor church more spaced apart to reduce the janky physics in the church.
 - The Start/Escape menu now displays the current area, time spent in-game, and total number of deaths.
+- The final boss now does slightly more damage.